BleuLlama/TinyBasicPlus/README.md

 - ECHAIN	- load the program from EEProm and run it

 ## IO, Documentation
+- INPUT variable	- *let the user input an expression (number or variable name*
 - PEEK( address )	- *get a value in memory* (unimplemented)
 - POKE address		- *set a value in memory* (unimplemented)
 - PRINT expression	- *print out the expression, also "?"*